• Recipe Index

 • Use a good quality vegetable broth with minimal ingredients.

-• Storage: allow for the meatballs to cool completely.
+• Storage: Let the meatballs cool completely.
 They can be stored in the fridge for up to 5 days in an airtight container.

 • Freezer: Cool completely and store in a freezer save container.
 It's best to label it with a date.
 Freeze and use within 3 months.